Martin Klabník

-Martin Klabník (born 22 November 1991) is a Slovak football defender who last played for Slovak side Pohronie.
+Martin Klabník (born 22 November 1991) is a Slovak professional footballer who last played as a defender for Austrian club SCU Günther St. Georgen am Ybbsfelde.

 Career

 Club career

 He came to Spartak Trnava in January 2013.

 On 5 July 2017 he came to Polish team Radomiak Radom.
 He played for the club until January 2020, when he moved to Chojniczanka Chojnice.
 In July 2021, Klabník moved to GKS Bełchatów.